twhuang28/demo-datahub/README.md

 CREATE SCHEMA if_polaris;
 GRANT CREATE, USAGE ON SCHEMA if_polaris TO esb13131;
 GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA if_polaris TO esb13131;
+GRANT CREATE, USAGE ON SCHEMA if_polaris TO etlworker;
+GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA if_polaris TO etlworker;

 ```